 There may be nominal admin fees to pay and of course there's still living expenses to consider, but think of the money you'll save over the next 4 or more years.

-Germany, France and the Nordic countries are just a few that offer free higher-education to students.
+Germany and the Nordic countries are just a few that offer free higher-education to students.
 Undergraduate degrees are usually in the native language but there are many post-graduate level degrees offered in English.

 Something to consider: many students say they choose their university because they have a chance to apply for a post-study work visa after graduation.
-Canada, the UK, the US, Australia and New Zealand are a few of the English-speaking countries that offer these visas (but not sure you'll find a free university there!).
+Canada, the UK, the US, Australia are a few of the English-speaking countries that offer these visas (but not sure you'll find a free university there!).

 A scholarship's criteria can be merit-or needs-based.
 It can also be dependent on your nationality, your major or even your gender.
 Don't believe it?
-Google ''weird scholarships'' to see how you could turn your passion for a plant-based diet or working underwater into funding for school.
+Google "weird scholarships" to see how you could turn your passion for a plant-based diet or working underwater into funding for school.

 Scholarships do require a lot of paperwork, and this can be a hassle that discourages many people.
 But it's worth the trouble.
 There's no limit to how many scholarships you can apply for and it can be a great way to pay for schooling.

 These are often on a first-come, first-serve basis, so students need to apply very early.
 Unlike scholarships, which are often merit-based and come from different sources such as community organisations or individuals, grants and bursaries are usually needs-based financial aid.
 Talk to the school's financial aid department to find out if you're eligible.